Call for papers

 Submission Categories

-Koli Calling 2024 will accept submissions of three types, in various categories.
+Koli Calling 2026 will accept submissions of three types, in various categories.
 Each category of paper will be reviewed using a reviewer template specific to and appropriate for the submission category by reviewers interested in papers of that type.

 1. Research papers present high-quality research.
-These submissions will be evaluated on the quality of the contribution, its contextualization in the literature, and sound application of methods appropriate to the topic of investigation.
+These submissions will be evaluated on the quality of the contribution, its contextualization in the literature, and the sound application of methods appropriate to the topic of investigation.
 Most research papers can be described as empirical, theoretical, or review papers.

 • Empirical papers report on studies that collect and analyze empirical data and employ methods rigorously, whether qualitative, quantitative, or mixed.